The MS-CFRM degree program is ideally suited for:

 - MBA graduates with exceptionally strong quantitative and computational skills and an exceptionally strong academic record

-- Individuals who have completed an undergraduate, or a Master's degree, with a strong academic record in a science or engineering field, including applied mathematics, economics, mathematics, physics, statistics, computer science or electrical engineering.
+- Individuals who have completed an undergraduate or Master's degree, with a strong academic record in a science or engineering field.
+This includes applied mathematics, economics, mathematics, physics, statistics, computer science or electrical engineering.

 The Certificate programs are best suited for:

-- Professionals that are interested in computational finance, risk management, and/or actuarial science but cannot fully invest in the time or effort required in the MS-CF&RM degree program.
-For some individuals the certificates can serve as a stepping stone to the Masters degree with successful completion of the respective certificate and admission to MS-CF&RM.
+- Professionals that are interested in computational finance but cannot fully invest in the time or effort required in the MS-CFRM degree program.
+For some individuals the certificates can serve as a stepping stone to the Masters degree with successful completion of the respective certificate and admission to MS-CFRM.

 - Calculus through partial differentiation, matrix algebra, and one-dimensional optimization

 - Probability and statistics at the level of an upper level undergraduate course or entry level graduate course